mojtaba-eshghie/Sindi/README.md

-# PreDi: Symbolic Solidity Predicate Difference Tool
+# SINA: Semantic Invariant Analysis for Smart Contracts

-PreDi is a tool to compare two predicates written in Solidity, the smart contract programming language.
+SINA is a tool to compare two predicates written in Solidity, the smart contract programming language.
 PreDi determines if two predicates are equivalent or if one is stronger than the other.

 ## Features